 You know what you’re selling and for what price — now it’s time to figure out how to organize your yard sale for the best results.

-Group items by category: When items are laid out haphazardly, buyers often feel overwhelmed and leave.
+- Group items by category: When items are unorganized, buyers often feel overwhelmed and leave.
 Help people find what they’re interested in buying by putting all your kids’ items in one spot, all your furniture in another spot and so on.

 Pro Garage Sale Tip: Remember to collect your yard signs once your sale is over to avoid potential citations or a stern warning letter from your HOA.

-By choosing the best items and prices for your yard sale, organizing it in the smartest way and haggling where necessary, you’ll have the most successful yard sale in your neighborhood.
+By choosing the best items and prices for your yard sale, organizing it in the smartest way and advertising it well, you’ll have the most successful yard sale in your neighborhood.